Lakshanya08/19CS404-DBMS-Lab-Manual/Experiment1_ER_Diagram/problem_statement.md

 8. Each bill includes food charges, service charges, and any applicable discount.
 9. One waiter can serve many bills/reservations, but each bill is handled by only one waiter.

+### Result

+The ER diagrams for the City Fitness Club Management System, City Library Event & Book Lending System, and Restaurant Table Reservation & Ordering System were successfully designed based on the given business requirements.

 ---